marka2g/event_ingestor/README.md

 # Event[Ingestor](https://www.ssec.wisc.edu/mcidas/doc/xcd_guide/current/intro-4.html)

 ---
-This is a demo repo to simulate an app which will ingest a high-volume of events that could come from a device, user behavior, machine on a factory floor, etc. From there,  an parsing, aggregation and then persisting to a data store could take place.
-Currently, this app just outputs to Logger.
-Different types of supervision trees ar used, notably, a [PartitionSupervisor](https://hexdocs.pm/elixir/PartitionSupervisor.html) to support horizontal scaling.
+This is a demo repo to simulate an app which will ingest a high-volume of events that could come from a device, user behavior, machine on a factory floor, etc. From there, parsing, aggregation and/or persisting to a data store/event pipeline could take place.
+Currently, this app just outputs to Logger as I am focusing on the Supervisor setup.
+Different types of supervision trees are used, notably, a [PartitionSupervisor](https://hexdocs.pm/elixir/PartitionSupervisor.html) to support horizontal scaling.

 >Parent Supervisor: `Application` Supervisor
 >